 Chapter 481 of the Texas Health and Safety Code, also known as the Texas Controlled Substance Act, defines all drug crimes and punishments throughout Dallas.
 Some of the most commonly charged controlled substance offenses in Dallas can include any of the following:

-- An individual can be charged with possession of a controlled substance (POCS) under sections 481.115 through 481.118 of the Texas Health and Safety Code if they knowingly or intentionally possess a controlled substance without prescription from an individual licenses to practice medicine in the state.
+- An individual can be charged with possession of a controlled substance (POCS) under sections 481.115 through 481.118 of the Texas Health and Safety Code if they knowingly or intentionally possess a controlled substance without prescription from an individual license to practice medicine in the state.
 Penalties for this offense depend on the amount of the substance in the alleged offender’s possession and the

 - According to Texas Health and Safety Code § 481.112, an individual can be charged with possession of drug paraphernalia if they knowingly or intentionally use or possess with the intent to use drug paraphernalia for planting, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, testing, analyzing, storing, restoring, containing or concealing a controlled substance, or to introduce the substance into the human body.
 This offense is punishable as a Class C misdemeanor.